ducakar/TextureReplacer/README.md

 Change Log
 ----------

+* 2.4.2
+    - fixed white visors when not using visor texture
 * 2.4.1
     - shaders on Kerbals are now changed to make them consistent between males and females and fix bumpmapping and specular lighting for female suits